danielahmetaj1/FSHN_Java_assignments/README.md

 # FSHN_Java_assignments
 Assignments in Java, second year of bachelor's degree in Informatics
+java files are in src forlder in every project folders